 Copyright © 1996 Les & Leslie Parrott.
 All rights reserved.
 International copyright secured.
 Used with permission.

-Les and Leslie Parrott have have coordinated 300 mentor couples in the Seattle area.
+Les and Leslie Parrott have coordinated 300 mentor couples in the Seattle area.
 They are co-directors of the Center for Relationship Development at Seattle Pacific University.
 This article appeared in Focus on the Family magazine.

 Read more from Les & Leslie at RealRelationships.com.